Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Physics-informed neural networks

 \section{Physics-informed neural networks}

-PINNs utilize the mechanism underlying standard NNs that involves the same elements as a regression problem: a ``trial function'' with tunable parameters, an error function (or loss function using the language of NNs), and a dataset to fit the model.
-While the analogs of a trial function and error exist in PINNs, in general, they do not require a dataset for constraining the NN model~\cite{lu2021deepxde}.
-More broadly speaking, physical constraints can be imposed directly onto PINNs by incorporating the differential equations in the loss function as opposed to providing them empirically through a training dataset.
-With the differential equation in the loss function as an NN regularizer, the approximate solution of the given differential equation, denoted by $\hat{f}(x)$, is generated by the NN output through the minimization of the loss function using the same optimization algorithm as is done within standard deep learning~\cite{raissi2019physics}.
+PINNs utilize the mechanism underlying standard neural networks, which involves the same elements as a regression problem: a ``trial function'' with tunable parameters, an error (i.e. loss) function, and a dataset to fit the model.
+While the analogs of a trial function and error exist in PINNs, they generally do not require a dataset for constraining the network model~\cite{lu2021deepxde}.
+More broadly speaking, physical constraints can be imposed directly on the PINNs by incorporating the differential equations in the loss function instead of enforcing them empirically using a training dataset.
+With the differential equation in the loss function as a neural network regularizer, the approximate solution of the given differential equation (denoted by $\hat{f}(x)$) is generated by the neural network output through the minimization of the loss function (using the same optimization algorithm as is done within standard deep learning)~\cite{RAISSI2019686}.
 For the specific case of eigenvalue problems, the differential equations to be solved generally take the form:

-where $\mathcal{L}$ is a differential operator that depends on a spatial variable $x$, while $f(x)$ and $\lambda$ denote eigenfunction and eigenvalue, respectively.
-The output of PINNs is a composite function constructed from matrix operations that are linear transformations acting on layers of parameter vectors, expressed by the recurrence relation:
+where $\mathcal{D}$ is some differential operator, while $f(x)$ and $\lambda$ denote the eigenfunctions and eigenvalues, respectively.
+The output of PINNs is a composite function constructed by linear transformations acting on layers of parameter vectors, as expressed by the recurrence relation: